Best Mattress for Stomach Sleepers: Reviews and Buyer’s Guide

 A big perk to using an adjustable base is that it allows you to sleep in the zero-gravity position, which has been regarded as one of the best ways to sleep.
 In this position, your feet are raised slightly above your head; this angle boosts your overall quality of sleep by allowing your body to relax, improving circulation, and relieving lower back pain.

 If You Need to Sleep on Your Stomach, Consider These Factors

 Though stomach sleeping alone is unhealthy for your spine, your mattress can actually contribute to the aches and pains that stomach sleeping may cause.
-Before buying a new bed, there are a few critical things stomach sleepers need to consider to find the right mattress for their specific sleep needs, including the materials inside of the mattress, it’s firmness, and their own body type.
+Before buying a new mattress, there are a few critical things stomach sleepers need to consider to find the right mattress for their specific sleep needs, including the materials inside of the mattress, the bed’s firmness, and their own body type.

 Generally, the best type of mattress for stomach sleepers is memory foam because of its unmatched ability to relieve pressure.
 As we’ve mentioned a few times, pressure relief is critical for stomach sleepers to reduce the strain on their spine.
 Besides memory foam, latex, hybrid, and innerspring mattresses are excellent for fostering a healthy spine, especially innerspring mattresses with a coil-on-coil design.

 Frequently Asked Questions

 Yes, stomach sleeping is unhealthy because it puts excess stress on your lower back.
 A firmer mattress can better support your torso to prevent this discomfort.
 However, it’s best to just switch to another sleeping position to avoid long-term pain.